ITC-Vendetta/Cura-Profiles/README.md

-To import these into cura, download import/export cura profile plugin.
+To import these into cura, download 'import/export profile' plugin in cura marketplace.
 Or don't.
 -V-